nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 _Interfaces needed:_
 1. Servo control signal for flipping a switch if needed, will design to that need

-Locomotion subsystem - This subsystem will require four motors driven independantly.
+Locomotion subsystem - This subsystem will require four motors driven independently.
 We will need to use both encoder output A and B on all four motors to show direction of rotation.
-The table of the motor inputs that need to be driven by the motor are below:
+The table of the motor inputs that need to be driven by the motor are below.

 | Locomotion         |          |       |             |    |
 |--------------------|----------|-------|-------------|----|